Hemoglobin F, Red Cell Distribution, Blood

 Testing Algorithm Delineates situation(s) when tests are added to the initial order.
 This includes reflex and additional tests.

-The percent of the patient’s hemoglobin F is very important to the clinical utility of this test.
+The percent of the patient's hemoglobin F is very important to the clinical utility of this test.
 HBF / Hemoglobin F, Blood will be performed at an additional charge to determine if Hemoglobin F, Red Cell Distribution testing is warranted.
-If the hemoglobin F value from HBF / Hemoglobin F, Blood are normal for age or if value is <5% the HPFH / Hemoglobin F, Red Cell Distribution, Blood will not be performed.
-Samples with hemoglobin F (Hb F) levels >35% will be accepted but are discouraged due to decreased test specificity.
+If the hemoglobin F value is normal for age or if the value is less than 5%, the red cell distribution test will not be performed.
+Samples with hemoglobin F (Hb F) levels above 35% will be accepted but are discouraged due to decreased test specificity.
 For these markedly elevated Hb F levels, a hemoglobin electrophoresis profile with request for beta globin gene molecular testing for elevated Hb F levels is recommended.

 Specimen Type Describes the specimen type needed for testing

 Whole Blood EDTA

 This test is a flow cytometry assay that determines the distribution of hemoglobin F (Hb F) within red blood cells.
 The HGBCE / Hemoglobin Variant, A2 and F Quantitation, Blood test is intended for monitoring purposes, such as the increase in Hb F after therapy, or the levels of hemoglobin variants after transfusion.

 This test should not be ordered for fetal-maternal bleed.
 If fetal maternal bleed assessment is desired, see FMB / Fetomaternal Bleed, Flow Cytometry, Blood.

 1. Indicate the percent of hemoglobin F detected by hemoglobin electrophoresis.
 If this is not indicated, we will perform HBF / Hemoglobin F, Blood.